IDEMSInternational/rapidpro_abtesting/README.md

 ## Notes

-* ABTests have to be provided as python lists in `main.py`.
-TODO: Spreadsheet support
 * Each A/B test operation is replace_bit_of_text, and refers to text within a send_msg action.
 If multiple nodes match the text, the operation will affect all of these nodes.